openmsi/openmsipython/README.md

 (or use the instructions on [the website here](https://github.com/git-guides/install-git).)

+Lastly, you will need to install the `libsodium` package through Miniconda as well, using the command

+`conda install -c anaconda libsodium`

+This step is required to use the [`pysodium` package](https://pypi.org/project/pysodium/), needed for encrypting messages.

 #### Extra setup on Windows

 This environment needs a special variable set to allow the Kafka Python code to find its dependencies on Windows (see [here](https://github.com/ContinuumIO/anaconda-issues/issues/12475) for more details), so after you've done the above, type the following commands to set the variable and then refresh the environment: